sufficiently-new/vrinda_new/README.md

 # vrinda_new
 vrinda_new is a clothes store.
-The objective is that the Vrinda store wants to create sales report for 2022 so that, vrinda can understand  their customer and grow more sales in 2023. .the project is in excel i tackled the project by answering the following questions
+The objective is that the Vrinda store wants to create sales report for 2022 so that, vrinda can understand  their customer and grow more sales in 2023.
+The project is in excel i tackled the project by answering the following questions
 1. compare sales and orders using single chart
 2. which month got the highest sales and orders